Crayford Cargocat

 Land Rover APLV

-Notes: Land Rover to meet the requirements of British airborne, airmobile, and Royal Marine units designed this vehicle.
+Notes: Land Rover designed the APLV (AirPortable Light Vehicle), also known as the ½-ton Lightweight, to meet the requirements of British airborne, airmobile, and Royal Marines.
 It first appeared in the late 1960s, and the British military gradually began replacing these vehicles with the Land Rover Defender 90 and 110 starting in the late 1980s.
-The APLVs (Air-Portable Light Vehicles) were then sent for duty in units such as the Gurkhas and in Commonwealth nations, as well as in Belize and some African countries.
-They were still in use by 2000 by Belgium, Brunei, Guyana, Hong Kong, Indonesia, Jamaica, Libya, the Netherlands, Saudi Arabia, and Sudan.
-It is similar to other Land Rover designs, but much smaller.
+The APLVs were then sent for duty in units such as the Gurkhas and in Commonwealth nations, as well as in Belize and some African countries.
+They were still in use by 2000 by Belgium, Brunei, Guyana, Hong Kong, Indonesia, Jamaica, Libya, the Netherlands, Saudi Arabia, and Sudan as well as a large number of civilian collectors and concerns.

 Vehicle